Naval Action Force: The amphibious group

 The French Navy operates three large amphibious ships (Mistral-class amphibious assault ships), which contain smaller landing craft.
 Aboard are helicopters, troops, and land vehicles.

 The force also operates smaller landing craft which are either carried on board the Mistral-class ships or based in overseas territories.
-14 EDA-S Amphibious Standard Landing Craft (Engins de Débarquement Amphibie – Standards) have been ordered to replace CTM landing craft carried on the Mistral-class helicopter assault ships and to restore a light amphibious transport capability to French naval forces protecting certain of its overseas territories (Mayotte, New Caledonia, Martinique and French Guiana) and for operations around Djibouti.
-Deliveries of these landing craft were initiated in 2021 and will continue up to 2025.
+14 EDA-S Amphibious Standard Landing Craft (Engins de Débarquement Amphibie – Standards) are being introduced to replace CTM landing craft previously carried on the Mistral-class helicopter assault ships and to restore a light amphibious transport capability to French naval forces protecting certain of its overseas territories (Mayotte, New Caledonia, Martinique and French Guiana) and for operations around Djibouti.
+Deliveries of these landing craft were initiated in 2021 and will continue up to 2026.

 The amphibious groups include one or several landing craft (EDAR and CTM) which allow the projection of inter-arm groups with troops, vehicles and helicopters.
 They can carry Puma, Cougar and NH-90 Caïman Marine transport helicopters or Gazelle and Tigre combat helicopters, the Commandos Marine, minesweeping units, or Army units.

 Commander French Maritime Forces (COMFRMARFOR) advises ALFAN, the Admiral in command of the Naval Action Force, and when operational at sea commands from the TCDs.

 Destroyers and frigates

 The destroyers and frigates are the backbone of the French surface fleet.
+The French Navy does not officially use the term "destroyer" but rather classifies these vessels as "first-rate frigates".
+Nevertheless, they are identified with the NATO "D" designation which ranks them in the destroyer class, instead of ranking them with an "F" designation as frigates.
+As of 2023, all French warships are having their hull numbers removed in order to reduce the ability to identify individual ships.

-They secure aero-naval space and allow free action to the other components of the Navy.
+Destroyers/frigates secure aero-naval space and allow free action to the other components of the Navy.
 They are specialised according to the threat, typically escorting other forces (aeronaval or amphibious groups, submarines or civil ships).
-As of 2022 the principal surface combatants of the force consisted of:
+As of 2024-25 the principal surface combatants of the force consisted of: